elsaessern/elsaessern.github.io/_posts/2025-05-04-blog-post-XXZonepoint.md

   - KPZ
 ---

 Some observables from the XXZ spin-1/2 chain have shown KPZ behavior, but it is not entirely clear if the model lies within the KPZ universality class.
 Of particular interest for us is the one-point function, for which we aim to get an exact expression that is amenable to asymptotic analysis.
-This content is based on joint work with Axel Saenz Rodriguez.
+This content and informal discussion is based on joint work with Axel Saenz Rodriguez.

 XXZ on the ring
 -------